Splitting Psychology

 An individual prone to splitting is typically quick to place this type of polarizing judgment, often leading to either idealizing or devaluing people, things, and situations.
 It doesn’t allow much room for nuance, and it can set a person up for disappointment.
 They’re also likely to abruptly change their opinions from one extreme to another, which can be frustrating to those around them because of the endless push-pull dynamic it can create.

 One common pattern that can occur in a person prone to splitting is cycles of idealization and devaluation.
 For example, imagine you have a coworker who you think is an outstanding person, a brilliant professional, and a trusted colleague who is always on your side.
 However, let’s say that one day, this person gives you negative feedback about a report you wrote.
-If you’re prone to splitting, you might instantly switch to viewing them as a rude, negative, and vindictive person from that point on and may be cold when interacting with them or avoid them altogether.
+If you’re prone to splitting, you might instantly switch to viewing them as a rude, negative, and vindictive person from that point on.
+You may also be cold when interacting with them or avoid them altogether.

 Why splitting happens

 Pierre Janet was one of the first psychologists to identify splitting as a psychological defense mechanism in the face of overwhelming situations.
-Sigmund Freud would later expand on the concept, proposing that splitting helped defend the ego after the experience of trauma, especially in childhood.
-In modern psychology, splitting is viewed as a mode of thinking that most anyone may engage in from time to time, whether they have a mental health condition or a history of trauma or not.
-Younger people may be prone to splitting behavior, for instance, because they’re still developing their sense of self and may not yet be capable of integrating polarized viewpoints or feelings of ambivalence.
+Sigmund Freud would later expand on the concept, proposing that splitting helps defend the ego after the experience of trauma, especially in childhood.
+In modern psychology, splitting is viewed as a mode of thinking that anyone may engage in from time to time, whether they have a mental health condition or a history of trauma or not.
+Younger people may be prone to splitting behavior, for instance, because they’re still developing their sense of self and may not yet be capable of integrating polarized viewpoints or ambivalence.
 Older people may also engage in splitting at times, particularly when it comes to long-held beliefs such as those related to politics or religion.

 Splitting that is consistent and/or pervasive enough to cause significant problems in one’s daily life is a symptom that’s commonly associated with borderline personality disorder (BPD).
 This mental illness affects how an individual views themselves and others and is typically characterized by an unstable self-image, difficulties with fixing emotions, and trouble maintaining healthy relationships.
 Its causes are unclear, but they may relate to genetics and/or childhood trauma.
 BPD can be effectively managed with appropriate treatment, which typically consists of psychotherapy and/or medication.
-Psychotherapy in particular can be helpful in treating the symptom of splitting.
+Psychotherapy can be particularly helpful in treating the symptom of splitting.

 How to recognize splitting